dragondive/plantuml_demo/plantuml_demo.md

 ### Generating Huge Diagrams

 PlantUML restricts image width and height to 4096 pixels by default.
 This can be overridden by setting the environment variable `PLANTUML_LIMIT_SIZE`.

+### Getting Help

+Questions not answered from the documentation can be asked either on the [PlantUML forum](https://forum.plantuml.net/) or on [PlantUML's github page](https://github.com/plantuml/plantuml/issues).
+PlantUML's source code is available on [github](https://github.com/plantuml).

 ## Fun Stuff